 Unlike art museums which are devoid of windows, high-end residential construction often has high glass to wall ratios.
 This is challenging in areas where there are are seasonal cold, damp and humid conditions.
+To compensate seasonally adjusted relative humidity set points come into play to maintain acceptable conditions for artwork and high-value collectibles in residential interiors.

 For zones that are unoccupied with low cooling loads, the resulting space condition is the “Unoccupied” point in Figure 2.